 - Mixed Media - use of more than two mediums such as pencil, ink, watercolor, etc.

 All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).

-Please click HERE to download the forms for the 2018 competition.
+Please click HERE to download the required forms for teachers and students.
 If you would like more information on the annual Congressional District Art Competition, please contact Pam Abernathy in my Gadsden District Office at 256-546-0201.